Haitham Mohamedain

-Legal Career and Political Activism
+Legal career and political activism

 Haitham Mohamedain acted as a member of the defense team for workers tried by an Emergency State Security Court in the wake of the April 6, 2008 Mahalla uprising.
 In his work as a lawyer, he defended striking employees and victims of police torture.
 He has also worked to establish independent and worker-run labor unions.

 As a leading figure in the Revolutionary Socialists movement and the Road of the Revolution Front, Haitham Moamedain has been instrumental in organizing opposition to and protests against the anti-protest law passed by the transitional government in 2013.
 He also participated in the June 30 protests against Mohamed Morsi and continued to protest the new military government after the coup.
 He wrote a letter from prison denouncing the transfer of Tiran Island and Sanafir Island to Saudi Arabia.

 He has worked as part of a number of organizations supporting human rights in Egypt, such as the El Nadeem Center.